 This document covers menu planning, food purchasing, pricing, food safety, preparation, serving, cleanup, and more.
 Thanks to Bruce Bissonnette for sharing this resource on The Virtual Weber Bulletin Board.

 If you're going mobile for the purposes of competition barbecue, you'll need a lot more than what's listed here.
-One of the best competition checklists I know of is available for download at the Smokin' Guns BBQ website.
+Smokin' Guns BBQ offers two useful checklists: